matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 # MSC3771: Read receipts for threads

-Currently, each room has a single read receipt per user.
-This is used to sync the read status of a room across clients and calculate the number of unread messages.
+Currently, each room can only have a single receipt of each type per user.
+The read receipt (`m.read` or `m.read.private`) is used to sync the read status of a room across clients, to share with other users which events have been read and is used by the homeserver to calculate the number of unread messages.

-Unfortunately a client displaying threads may show a subset of a room's messages at a time, causing the read receipt to be misleading.
+Unfortunately a client displaying threads may show a subset of a room's messages at a time, causing a user's read receipt to be misleading.

 This might better be described by an example.
 Given a room with the following DAG of events (note that the dotted lines are a thread relation, as specified by